jonarmstrong-github/CF-CODE102-READING-NOTES/CODE102-DAY03-CLASS05-READING-NOTES.md

     - Lab: Wireframe and Build

 ## NOTES
+CSS can be utilized inline, internally, or externally.

+thing {property:value}

 ### Colors
 #### RGB Colors
 Each parameter (red, green, and blue) defines the intensity of the color as an integer between 0 and 255.